Students Voice Public Safety Concerns to External Review Associates

 Another Black student shared that typically when he has been locked out of his room, Public Safety has asked for his college I.D.
 However, at one point he was locked out of his room with a white friend and Public Safety did not ask for his I.D.
 At this point, Emma Walker ‘20, a Black woman, said she thought it was Public Safety policy to always ask for I.D.s, and many people of color in the room expressed agreement.
 Several white students spoke up and said they had never been asked for their I.D.s.

-Another student brought up that Public Safety chose to have a fire safety event during an event hosted by Native American students, detracting attention from the event.
+Another student brought up that Public Safety chose to have a publicly disruptive fire safety event during an event hosted by Native American students, detracting attention from the Native American student-led event.

 The question was raised – “who is Public Safety protecting?”
 Students then began to share stories of officers expressing camaraderie with certain groups on campus while having antagonistic relationships with others.
 To illustrate this point, a student alleged that members of the fraternity Phi Psi had played beer pong with a Public Safety officer.
 In the middle of the meeting, a video of this incident was pulled up and shown to the reviewers.
 They had not seen this footage before students brought it up, although the student who shared it said that the incident and video had been reported to Public Safety.

 Morgin Goldberg ‘19 also shared that a former student verbally threatened her and as a result was not permitted to be on campus.
-When he was seen on campus, an officer was overheard saying to him, “Hey, I know you’re not supposed to be here, but don’t tell anyone I saw you,” and allowing the student to pass.
+When he was seen on campus, an officer was overheard saying to him, “Hey, I know you’re not supposed to be here, but don’t tell anyone I saw you.”

 With stories like these, it became clear throughout the meeting that there are two major issues with Public Safety: first, that they consistently prioritize certain students while mistreating others and second, that there is no effective mechanism for accountability when officers don’t behave appropriately.